 Factory Reset Your TV

-Adjust the TV’s warmth settings
+Set the TV’s temperature settings

 How Can an OLED TV’s Blue Tint Be Fixed?